StevenWingett/Bioinformatics_Computer_Cluster_Course/3_Cluster_Computing.md

 This will submit the job as before but request 2 cores and 2G of RAM and send status update emails to the user as the job progresses.

-This command is long, but it is possible to set up an alias in your `~/.bashrc` configuration file so you don’t need to type it out in full every time.
-We shan’t discuss this here in more detail, but please let us know if you would like more assistance with this.
+[This command is long, but it is possible to set up an alias in your `~/.bashrc` configuration file so you don’t need to type it out in full every time.
+We shan’t discuss this here in more detail, but please let us know if you would like more assistance with this.]

 This leads to the question: what are appropriate amounts of memory and CPUs to request?
 Well, this is not a straight-forward question to answer.
 Some jobs are clearly more memory intensive that others, but quantifying that in advance is not easy to do.
 Under reserve the memory allocation or CPUs and the job may crash or take an inordinate amount of time to finish.
 In contrast: request too much and you will be denying other users valuable compute resources.
 Moreover, the workload management on the cluster is such that a job requiring a large amount of compute resources may wait much longer in the queue before processing even starts.
 So, paradoxically, requesting a large amount of resources can lead to a job taking longer to complete!

 Perhaps the simplest and most convenient way to make these calculations is to check the resources used by already completed jobs and use that as a benchmark for the future.
 Obtaining these metrics on already completed jobs can be achieved with the `sacct` command.

 ### A note on exit codes
-At various points when using the cluster, you may see the term exit code reported.
+At various points when using the cluster, you may see the term "exit code" reported.
 What does this mean?
 Well, when a job finishes it will be assigned an exit code which reports whether a job completed successfully or whether there was some kind of error.
 To assist with debugging, different classes of errors are usually assigned different exit codes.
 But all you need to know is that an exit code of 0 means the job completed successfully, while any other exit code denotes some kind of error.

 #### `sacct`
 The sacct command provides information on the resources used when running a job.
 It takes as input the job id (which is included in the the Slurm `*.out` filename).